MustafaErenTugcu/MustafaErenTugcu/README.md

 Hello, I'm Mustafa Eren Tugcu.
 I am a 2nd year computer engineering student at Manisa Celal Bayar University.
 I am developing myself, especially AI and ML.
 I am open to learning and I follow new technologies closely.
 I am currently actively learning Python.
 Even though I have added a lot to myself since I first started the software, there are still many things that I do not know and my biggest passion at the moment is to research, learn and apply these subjects.

-Skills: Java / Pyhton / SQL / MYSQL / CSS
+Skills: Java / Pyhton / SQL / MYSQL